 Lexington County remains a relatively strong economic environment for the Commission to operate in, consistently recording unemployment rates lower than state and national averages.
 This is reflected in the increased customer growth and continued development in the Commission's service area which is an indicator of economic activity in terms of housing for the region.
-Capital contributions were \$7.1 million in fiscal year 2023, consisting of those systems contributed by developers and grant funding related to capital projects.
-Total capital contributions in fiscal year 2023 included a total of 746 newly permitted water lots and 615 newly permitted sewer lots.
-Capital assets increased \$10.8 million (net of depreciation) in fiscal year 2023 which is largely attributable to these developer-built capital contributions and work on the Charter Oak Elevated Tank and the Highway 378/Wise Ferry Road/Hermitage Road Water Main Extension (i.e., Plant Transmission Main - Phase 2) projects.
+Capital contributions were \$6.7 million in fiscal year 2024, consisting of those systems contributed by developers and grant funding related to capital projects.
+Total capital contributions in fiscal year 2024 included a total of 636 newly permitted water lots and 422 newly permitted sewer lots.
+Capital assets increased \$20.1 million (net of depreciation) in fiscal year 2024 which is largely attributable to these developer-built capital contributions and work on the Lake Murray Water Treatment Plant Expansion, the Bluefield Road Regional Sewer Pump Station and the Old Orangeburg/Platt Springs Road sewer projects.

 The Commission continues to experience growth in both water and sewer customers.
-The three-year average growth rate for fiscal years 2021 - 2023 has been 3.14% for water customers and 6.04% for sewer customers.
-Fiscal year 2023 saw customer base increases of 3.14% and 7.64% for water and sewer customers, respectively.
-This customer growth contributed towards the Commission recognizing strong growth (over 7%) in total operating revenues for fiscal year 2023 versus fiscal year 2022.
-Additionally, the Commission is well-positioned to benefit from a higher interest rate environment due to its strong financial position.
-The Federal Reserve continued to increase the federal funds interest rate during fiscal year 2023, raising rates a total of seven separate times between July 1, 2022, and June 30, 2023.
-The cumulative increase of the federal funds rate over those seven rate increases was 3.50%, increasing from a range of 1.50% - 1.75% at the beginning of the fiscal year to 5.00% - 5.25% at the end of the fiscal year.
-The Commission was able to benefit from this higher interest rate environment by recognizing over \$2.1 million in interest income in fiscal year 2023, versus \$140 thousand in fiscal year 2022.
-Although, the higher interest rate environment could lead to a short-term slowing of customer growth as developers and builders moderate new housing supply in response to higher mortgage rates.
-From a long-term perspective, however, the Commission continues to receive significant interest from developers for large residential lot developments on within its service area.
+The three-year average growth rate for fiscal years 2022 - 2024 has been 3.17% for water customers and 6.04% for sewer customers.
+Fiscal year 2024 saw customer base increases of 3.49% and 6.31% for water and sewer customers, respectively.
+This customer growth, along with retail rate increases effective at the beginning of the fiscal year, contributed towards the Commission recognizing strong growth (over 12%) in total operating revenues for fiscal year 2024 versus fiscal year 2023.
+Additionally, the Commission continues to be well-positioned to benefit from the current interest rate environment with a portion of its investments in floating interest rate investments at the South Carolina Local Government Investment Pool (LGIP) and a portion of its investments in fixed rate CDs at banks.
+During fiscal year 2024, the Commission recorded in excess of \$3.0 million in interest income - the most in a single fiscal year since the Commission's inception as an organization in fiscal year 1993.
+And although the higher interest rate environment could lead to a short-term slowing of customer growth as developers and builders moderate new housing supply in response to higher mortgage rates.
+From a long-term perspective, the Commission continues to receive significant interest from developers for large residential lot developments within its service area as reflected in the non-operating revenues recorded by the Commission in fiscal year 2024 for Water and Sewer Capital Facility Charges of almost \$3.9 million - like interest income, also the highest annual amount ever recorded in a single fiscal year by the Commission.
+This elevated level of Water and Sewer Capital Facility Charges is at least partially attributable to developers who requested invoicing and paid these fees for developments during fiscal year 2024 in advance of the Commission increasing these rates for the first time in many years beginning on July 1, 2024.